-- Candidates may begin assembling and putting on academic regalia in the Auxiliary Court inside the Junell Center no later than 45 minutes prior to the ceremony.
+- Candidates should arrive in full regalia and begin assembling in the Auxiliary Court inside the Junell Center no later than 45 minutes prior to the ceremony.

 - Banners will be posted for each college indicating where students should start lining up.
 Candidates will line up within each college alphabetically by last name.